AndyNor/systemoversikt/README.md

 Login in environment "dev" and "prod" is set up for OIDC asuming KeyCloak configured acording to Oslo kommunes AD-structure.
 The environment "test" is configured with django auth backend.
 Can be modified to suit needs.

-SMTP-server for sending e-mail.
+(optional) SMTP-server for sending e-mail.

-LDAP configuration to an active directory server for user-import and general queries.
+(optional) LDAP configuration to an active directory server for user-import and general queries.

 ## Frontend requirements (included)
 jQuery https://jquery.com/